v0.4.3 · 46 crates published

 Three layers: the executor owns timing, connectors own protocols, iceoryx2 owns transport.

 taktora architecture overview Three horizontal layers.
 Top: Executor (item scheduling, channels, services, signal/slot).
-Middle: Connector Host with three protocol connectors — EtherCAT, Zenoh, CAN.
+Middle: Connector Host with six protocol connectors — EtherCAT, Zenoh, CAN, J1939, MQTT, and UI.
 Bottom: iceoryx2 zero-copy transport.
 Arrows flow downward through every connector to the transport.
-Executor Items · chains · graphs · signal/slot · observer Connector framework Typed channels · codec · health · reconnect Transport iceoryx2 zero-copy shared memory EtherCAT Zenoh CAN / SocketCAN
+Executor Items · chains · graphs · signal/slot · observer Connector framework Typed channels · codec · health · reconnect Transport iceoryx2 zero-copy shared memory EtherCAT Zenoh CAN / SocketCAN J1939 MQTT UI (MVVM)

 Executor schedules; connectors translate; iceoryx2 carries.